 MS. RODGER: So, through the Chair, if I may?
+MR. MAYERSOHN: Yes, you may.

 MS. RODGER: So Tara Rodger, manager of the EdPlan system.
 To tell you how things go, so on a nightly basis we get information from TERMS and EdPlan sends information back to TERMS.
 So we get that file that says that Johnny's moving from school A to school B. Johnny moves from school A to school B in TERMS.
 Johnny moves from school A to school B in EdPlan.
 So that information is there when they register.